 This provider offers both Windows and Linux options on its Shared, VPS, and Managed Services plans, plus WordPress hosting.
 Windows hosting comes with the Plesk control panel, and Linux hosting comes with cPanel.
 Both operating system options come with a huge range of software frameworks, and anything that isn’t included out-of-the-box can easily be installed using the Softaculous auto-installer.

-All hosting solutions include full email capability and full backups.
-Snapshots are taken every night, and two successive ones are stored for you.
+All hosting solutions provide full email capability and complete backups.
+They take snapshots every night and store two successive ones for you.

 Pricing and Support

 3essentials has a huge selection of plans on offer.
 You can get up to 75% off the entry-level micro plan, and you can typically secure 10%-20% average savings when you go for yearly billing.
 You can also get an additional three months free with Windows hosting.
 Most plans also include a free domain name and a free Let’s Encrypt SSL certificate, and you also get a free basic cPanel or Plesk license that can be upgraded to premium.

 All plans are backed by a 30-day money-back guarantee that excludes SSL certificates and domain names.
 If you or 3essentials ever choose to suspend your account, it can be reinstated for a fee.

 3essentials pricing is pretty good value-for-money considering the hardware that these servers run on and the richness of their features, and it’s in line with international (not just American) competitors.
 You can also get up to 50% of your monthly fees back if you experience downtime.